sowmiyarp/fake-news-detection/README.md

 # Fake News Detection using Machine Learning

-This project focuses on detecting fake news articles using machine learning and natural language processing (NLP) techniques.
+This project focuses on detecting fake news articles using Machine Learning and Natural Language Processing (NLP) techniques.
+The goal is to classify news content as **Real** or **Fake** based on textual information.

 ## Overview
-Fake news detection is an important real-world problem in the digital age.
-This project applies machine learning models to classify news articles as real or fake based on textual content.
+Fake news detection is a critical problem in today’s digital era.
+This project applies NLP techniques and machine learning models to analyze news articles and predict their authenticity.

 ## Technologies Used
 - Python